OData/Extensions/README.md

 ### Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+This project has adopted the [.Net Foundation Contributor Covenant Code of Conduct](https://dotnetfoundation.org/about/code-of-conduct).
+For more information see the [Code of Conduct](https://dotnetfoundation.org/about/code-of-conduct).